OpenSenseAction/poligrain/docs/development/CONTRIBUTING.md

    `pre-commit` checks, which are run automatically, see info about `pre-commit` above.
 Note that if you need to commit quickly, e.g. to just have things document, you can use `git commit --no-verify`.
-But this will results in errors during the linting of the CI run.
+But this will results in errors during the linting of the CI run on github.
-1. It is recommended that you create a new branch when working on a new feature or a fix, because it might take longer than expected and you might want to go back to your working `main` branch.
+1. It is recommended that you create a new branch when working on a new feature or a fix.
+The reason is that it might take longer than expected to finish your feature and you might want to go back to your working `main` branch.
 1. You should also regularly push your commits to your branch so that others are aware of your changes.
 If you do `git push` while you are on your newly generated feature branch, git will give you an error message that is does not